themesberg/flowbite/content/forms/timepicker.md

 {{< /example >}}

 ## Inline timepicker buttons

+This is an advanced example that you can use to show the details of an event and select a date of the event based on the [Flowbite Datepicker](https://flowbite.com/docs/plugins/datepicker/) and select the time using a predefined set of time intervals based on checkbox elements.

 {{< example id="timepicker-inline-example" github="components/timepicker.md" show_dark=true >}}
 <h2 class="text-xl text-gray-900 dark:text-white font-bold mb-2">Digital Transformation</h2>